-Halogen cooktops (hobs)
+Halogen cooktops (infrared hobs)

 It takes a mere three minutes to boil